MASILab/DeepOpenLung/README.md

 In this version, the "/INPUTS", "/OUTPUTS" and "/config.yaml" are self-defined path for INPUTS, OUTPUTS and config.
 User can change it.
 If left blank, "/INPUTS", "/OUTPUTS" and "/config.yaml" are default values.

+# Model Zoo Examples

+We separate the 4 conditions above as 4 models, list in the model_zoo folder (DeepOpenLung_dicom_cpu, DeepOpenLung_dicom_gpu, DeepOpenLung_nifti_cpu, DeepOpenLung_nifti_gpu).
+The running command line can be found in the readme of each subfolder.